 4. Can I choose my own details?

+This is always one of the top asked questions for buying new construction!
 Your choices will depend on the stage at which you contract to buy the new construction home.
 If construction hasn’t started or is in the very early stages, you’ll have more design selections.
 As the building process moves along, the builder has already committed to features like cabinets and countertops.
 If you want to personalize your home, it’s better to make the commitment as early as possible in the construction process.

 5. Can I provide my own floor plan?